youyanggu/covid19_projections/about.md

 In regions where the outbreak has not yet been fully contained, it is possible that reopening will cause a second wave of infections if states fail to maintain sufficient social distancing.
 We assume that regions that have reopened will take actions to reduce transmission, such as increased contact tracing, mandatory mask wearing, improved treatments, capacity limits, etc. As a result, we cap the post-reopening R_t value to be `max(1.15, post-mitigation R_t)`.
 Over time, the aforementioned actions will also lead to a fall in the transmission rate.

 As of June 1, our model no longer assumes a second lockdown.

+#### Post-reopening

+After a reopening, we assume that the spread will decrease over time due to improvements in contact testing and greater awareness within the population.
+In the initial stages of the reopening, this phenomenon will likely be dwarfed by the act of the reopening itself, hence leading to a plateau or increase in cases.
+But after the rate of reopening for a region has plateaued 1-2 months later, we expect to see a gradual decline in transmission and hence a decline in infections and deaths.
+Of course, this assumption is highly subject to change based on the data.

 ### Infections Estimate